 Tracy is an RD in Ontario and has worked in the health, non-profit and charity sectors for over 20 years.
 She is a member of the Human Resources Professional Association and has the professional recruiter designation.
 She worked in primary care in RD and leadership roles for over 15 years.
 Tracy has formal training and years of experience in governance, management and leadership, EDI, project management, quality improvement, occupational health and safety and privacy.
 She has received provincial awards for her work.
 When she has down time she loves to cook, hike and spend time with her teenagers, partner and rescued Dominican street dog.

 EXECUTIVE DIRECTOR - KRISTEN GARLAND

 Kristen has held various managerial positions throughout her 20-year corporate career with experience in leadership, strategy, public relations, marketing and communications.
 She has dedicated the last fifteen years to advocacy work, partnering with global organizations like the Juvenile Diabetes Research Foundation (JDRF) and Diabetes Canada, represented The Charles H. Best Diabetes Centre as the Chair of their Parent Advisory Council and Outreach & Engagement Committee.
 After her daughter’s diagnosis of Type 1 Diabetes in 2013, Kristen returned to school to achieve her Masters of Applied Nutrition from the University of Guelph.
-She has since been working in primary care and private practice as a Registered Dietitian and Diabetes Educator.
+She has since been working in primary care and private practice as a Registered Dietitian and Certified Diabetes Educator.